IzaMarkstrom/wordpress-frontend-vue/README.md

    VUE_APP_BACKEND_URL = "ENTER YOUR URL"
    ```

-4. To create new posts to the WordPress backend, send your username or email address to:
+4. To create new posts to the WordPress backend you have to follow these steps

+   * Sign up Wordpress.com if you do not have an account.
-   * markstrom93@hotmail.com
+   * Email your email address to the administrator: markstrom93@hotmail.com

 ## Run
 To start this project you write this in the terminal